msdsk/new-portfolio/content/index/cv.md

 | Date              | School |
 | ------            | ------ |
-| 2011 &mdash; 2014 | **Koszalin University of Technology** &ndash; BD in industrial design with the specialisation in visual communication, finished with distinction
+| 2011 &mdash; 2014 | **Koszalin University of Technology** &ndash; BD in industrial design with a specialisation in visual communication, finished with distinction
 | 2013 | **Saimaa University of Applied Sciences** &ndash; Erasmus in Fine Arts

 ## Stuff I know